parallelwindfarms/parareal/paper/paper.md

 We implemented Parareal in Python and used Dask for orchestrating the parallel execution.
 The Parareal algorithm itself has a straightforward implementation.
-The recursive definition of Parareal (see \autoref{eq:parareal} in Appendix) translates into the following Python code for a single iteration:
+The recursive definition of Parareal translates into the following Python code:

 ``` {.python language="Python"}
 def parareal(coarse, fine, c2f, f2c):